-Proposed methods
+Proposed method

-Method 1 – Inverse luma mapping with equal-size segments
+Inverse luma mapping with equal-size segments

-In method 1, for 10-bit samples, the value range of mapped luma samples, [0, 1023], is divided into 32 equal-size segments of value range, where all the segment sizes are 32.
+In the proposed method, for 10-bit samples, the value range of mapped luma samples, [0, 1023], is divided into 32 equal-size segments of value range, where all the segment sizes are 32.
 Next, for each segment, there is one segment index, denoted as idxYSeg, and one base interval index, denoted as idxYBase[idxYSeg].
 The idxYBase[idxYSeg] of a segment with segment index equal to idxYSeg is calculated as follows.
 First, the lowest mapped luma sample value in the segment is found; for example, 0, 32, 64… for the first, second, third… segments, respectively.
 Then, the interval index of the lowest mapped luma sample value in the segment is derived by comparing the lowest mapped luma sample value in the segment with LmcsPivot values (up to 15 comparisons needed), and the idxYBase[idxYSeg] of a segment with segment index equal to idxYSeg is set to the derived interval index.
-Note that the above process in method 1 is required only when a new adaptation parameter set (APS) of LMCS type is received, not at luma sample level, so the required computational complexity is very low.
+Note that the above process in the proposed method is required only when a new adaptation parameter set (APS) of LMCS type is received, not at luma sample level, so the required computational complexity is very low.
 In the CTC [3], only one APS of LMCS type is sent roughly every second.

 After deriving the idxYBase[idxYSeg] of each equal-size segment, inverse mapping of each mapped luma sample in the picture can be performed as follows.
 For each mapped luma sample, its value is divided by 32 by right shifting five bits without any comparisons to obtain the idxYSeg and then find the pre-calculated idxYBase[idxYSeg].
 If the mapped luma sample is larger than or equal to LmcsPivot[baseIdx+1], idxYInv is set to idxYBase[idxYSeg]+1; otherwise, idxYInv is set to idxYBase[idxYSeg].
 After the idxYInv is derived, the same equation for the derivation of the inverse luma sample is applied and shown here again as follows.